thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   App(Box<Self>, Box<Self>),
 }
 ```
 It doesn't get much simpler than this.
 This isn't really enough for a usable language, although it is Turing complete.
-For our purposes, it's plenty to get a minimal type inference system setup.
+For our purposes, it's plenty to get a minimal type inference system set up.
 We parameterize our AST by a type parameter `V`. `V` will be the variable of our AST used in `Var` and `Fun`.
 Initially our AST variable type parameter will be:
 ```rs
 struct Var(usize);
 ```